 - Banzai Platform.
 Banzai platform is a cloud software platform.
 Service Provider will provide Customer with access to Banzai Platform to view event registrations generated by Service Provider, manage upcoming event campaigns, track contact interaction history, and view event campaign reports.

 - Service Level Agreement.
 Prior to the launch of any campaign subject to this SOW, Company and Service Provider will mutually agree in writing (including by email, or via the Banzai event management software application) on a registration goal (the “Goal”) for such campaign, taking into account time frame, list size, list quality, geography, and other factors that may vary between campaigns.
-If Services Provider fails to meet 75% of the Goal for a particular event, Service Provider will give the Company a credit toward usage costs for that campaign, with the amount of the credit calculated based on the proportional miss of the Goal (expressed as a fraction) multiplied by the usage fees.
-For example, if the Goal for the campaign is 30 registrations, and the Service Provider obtains 20 registrations (i.e., a miss of 10 registrations), Service Provider would credit 33% (10/30) of the usage costs for the campaign to the invoice billed by Service Provider for the usage costs of the campaign.
-If the Company has already paid the usage costs, then Services Provider will credit the amount of the discount to the Company’s account, to be used for a future campaign.
-Each registration credit will be redeemable by the Company for 1 registration in a future campaign.
+If Services Provider fails to meet 75% of the Goal for a particular event, Service Provider will give the Company a registration credit as compensation, with the number of registration credits calculated based on the proportional miss of the Goal (expressed as a fraction) multiplied by the usage fees.
+For example, if the Goal for the campaign is 30 registrations, and the Service Provider obtains 20 registrations (i.e., a miss of 10 registrations), Service Provider would credit 33% (10 registration credits) to the Company’s account, to be used for a future campaign.
+Each registration credit will be redeemable by the Company for 1 registration in a future campaign performed by Service Provider.